Grae-Drake/academic-kickstart/content/post/euler_problem_6/index.md

 ## Brute Forcing it

-All the numbers involved in this problem are small to quickly calculate:
+All the numbers involved in this problem are small enough to quickly calculate:

 ```python
 limit = 100